-TREC is a group of educators committed to supporting meaningful teacher professional development in the Tucson Region.
+TREC is a group of educators and stakeholders committed to supporting meaningful teacher professional development in the Tucson Region.
 We want to build professional development capacity, increase teacher retention, and develop teacher leaders.

 Our mission: TREC brings together the region’s educators, resources, and partners to support their evolving professional growth.